 There is also a young woman from Mexico in the drawing class, and I have her number.
 I need to call her and interview her to understand these little Mexican villages better.
 I don't think I'll be able to go visit one anytime soon, though that might be possible in the summer.

-Next on the stack is Stephen King's On Writing.
+Next on the stack is Stephen King's On Writing

 I am replacing one or two hours of television and movies each day with reading these books.
 It's much easier to zone out in other people's stories, but I just can't afford that kind of creative drain right now.
 I even find myself thinking in petulant almost resentful terms: hrmpf, the writers have done a story kind of like mine already on XYZ show so why should I bother?
 NOT GOOD for creativity.
 Period.
 So my Netflix is on hold, and the remote is farther away than the stack of books.